For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Organisations that operate from a Victorian location who are not incorporated entities and/or do not have an ABN, may apply using an auspice arrangement.

-For more information on the types of projects that are eligible, refer to the Program Guidelines.
+For more information on the types of projects that are eligible or ineligible, refer to the Program Guidelines.

-Can I apply for this round if I received a Tiny Towns Fund Round 1 grant?
+Can I apply for this round if I previously received a Tiny Towns Fund grant?

 I am not an eligible organisation, can I still apply?